Alfonso-wav/CR2_to_JPG_PNG_converter/README.md

 ## Instructions:
 1. Open up the terminal, paste and execute the following:
     >pip install -r requirements.txt

-2. Add the R2C files to the '/img' folder
-3. Run 'app.ipynb' which is located in '/src'
-4. You will find the .jpgs in 'processed_img' which will be created as you execute the script and answer the questions displayed in the terminal
+    >cd src
+    >python interface.py

+2. Choose the directory in your computer where you have your raw images
+3. Choose the destination folder where you want your converted images
+4. Choose the Quality
+5. Choose the file type
+6. Press the button :)

 ## Willing to contribute?
 Front-end development is welcome, reach me out or just pull request :)